moontropica/characterevent/README.md

 ### Contract Basics

-* Contract should sort queue array by highest amount of SOL contribution.
+* Contract should sort queue array by highest amount of SOL contribution as priority and ascending based on submission time.
 * Upon deployment set `owner` to contract deployer.

 ## Queue Array